Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Methodology

 These five criteria come from looking at what games actually enforce through their rules, not just their feel at the table.
-I researched games labeled “heroic fantasy” over the past forty years, starting with the original D&D (1974), and identified the common threads across the industry that let some systems sustain heroic structure, while others didn’t.
+I researched games labeled “heroic fantasy” over the past fifty years, starting with the original D&D (1974), and identified the common threads across the industry that let some systems sustain heroic structure, while others didn’t.
 This is the pattern those games share in practice: a tool designers can use to predict, at the design stage, whether their heroic engine will hold.

 The Five Structural Criteria